bertofurth/Seagate-Central-Samba/README.md

 means that the full array of features available in samba server software may be configured, albeit via the command line and configuration file rather than the web interface.

+### Performance : TODO
+TEST A FRESH OUT OF THE BOX UNIT RUNNING OLD SAMBA vs A NEW ONE

 ## Disadvantages of installing the new samba server
 ### Second CPU (fixed by Seagate-Central-Slot-In-v5.x-Kernel)